bombchus/Ryujinx-bak/README.md

    The emulator has settings for dumping shaders, enabling or disabling some logging, remapping controllers, and more.
 You can configure all of them through the graphical interface or manually through the config file, `Config.json`.

-   For more information [you can go here](CONFIG.md) *(Outdated)*.

 ## Compatibility

 You can check out the compatibility list [here](https://github.com/Ryujinx/Ryujinx-Games-List/issues).

-Don't hesitate to open a new issue if a game isn't already on there.

 ## Help

 If you have homebrew that currently doesn't work within the emulator, you can contact us through our Discord with the .NRO/.NSO and source code, if possible.
 We'll take note of whatever is causing the app/game to not work, on the watch list and fix it at a later date.

-If you need help with setting up Ryujinx, you can ask questions in the support channel of our Discord server.

-## Contact

-If you have contributions, need support, have suggestions, or just want to get in touch with the team, join our [Discord server](https://discord.gg/N2FmfVc)!

-If you'd like to donate, please take a look at our [Patreon](https://www.patreon.com/ryujinx).